 Joe Terry served in the U.S. Navy from 1971-1975, ending with a tour in Vietnam and receiving an honorable discharge in 1975.
 He received his Bachelor of Music Education degree from the University of Montevallo in December, 1978 and was hired as Assistant Band Director at Vestavia Hills High School in 1979.
 From 1979 through 1989, Mr. Terry designed the Marching Band shows, instructed the VHHS Colorguard, conducted the Concert Band, Spring Musical Orchestras and assisted at Pizitz Middle School.
-From 1980-1989, the VHHS Colorguard (some of whom are OMHS band parents) won “Best in Class” at every competition entered, and his bands consistently received Superior ratings at District, State, and out of State Band Festivals.
+His colorguards and bands consistently won “Best in Class” and received Superior ratings at District, State, and out of State Band Festivals.

 In October, 1987, Mr. Terry was involved in a tragic automobile accident that left him in a coma for 16 days.
 After trying for over a year to return to teaching, he had to retire from full time teaching in 1989.
 Over the years, by the grace of God, he has been able to return to teaching at various middle schools and high schools, critiquing/conducting bands, and instructing individuals and sectionals.

 Mr. Terry is a member of the National Association for Music Education (NAfME), Alabama Music Educators Association (AMEA), Alabama Bandmasters Association (ABA), The National Band Association (NBA), and Phi Beta Mu.
 He is a member of Shades Mountain Community Church and enjoys playing golf and fishing.
 He is privileged to assist the Band Directors at OMHS and OMMS, teaching some of the most amazing students in Alabama!
 He finds nothing more satisfying than seeing them achieve their musical goals and watching them grow into outstanding young men and women.

 To God be the Glory!